-I spent money on Edge 550 and BOLT 3, so you don’t have to.
-I compared them in depth to help you decide whether they are worth it or if you should consider some of their alternatives.
+I bought Edge 550 and BOLT 3, so you don’t have to.
+I compared them in depth to help you decide whether they’re worth the investment or if you should consider alternatives instead.

 KEY TAKEAWAY